 Welcome to my stop on the blog tour for The Good for Nothings by Danielle Banas!
 Fans of sci-fi will want to check this one out.
-Keep reading to learn more about the book and enter the giveaway to win a copy for yourself.
-(US only) Continue reading
+Keep reading to learn more about the book.
+Continue reading

 Followers by Megan Angelo is a sci-fi book that will give the reader pause.
 The concept is shocking and addresses many issues in today’s society.
 It also contains characters that are spellbinding and interesting, yet all have something to hide.
 It really questions the way we live our lives attached to our online personas.
 Continue reading

 Supernova by Marissa Meyer is the conclusion to the Renegades series, and I must admit I had very high hopes for it.
 This story of good and evil is fast-paced, and the characters are all so complex.
 That being said, I was disappointed by the ending, which is underwhelming compared to the rest of the series.
 Continue reading

 Heartwood Box by Ann Aguirre is a book that I picked up unsure of what to expect.
 It is thrilling and mysterious, and it blends multiple genres to create something that I have never seen before.
 I enjoyed the main character and her determination to makes things right in her new town, however the ending didn’t work out for me, and it impacted my enjoyment of the book.
 This is still a fantastic read, but I would have enjoyed a different outcome.
 Continue reading